Living History with Joe Certaine

 Use the contact form below, if you would like to schedule an appearance by one of the characters from the Shadow Warriors, living history program.

 If you'd like to find the closest USCT reenactor unit to where you are, contact us.
-Buffalo Soldier interpreters who'd like to help plan the 150th Anniversary Congress, please use the form below to contact us and get involved.
+Buffalo Soldier interpreters, please use the form below to contact us and get involved.

 We can help you find equipment, clothing, period military regulations, and other information about what you may need to portray a specific period or character.